-Doctors are well compensated for the hard work they do to keep patients healthy.
-They are among the highest-paid and most educated professionals in the U.S., with general physicians having a median salary equal to or greater than $208,000 per year.
+Doctors have one of the most essential professions, and they are well compensated for the hard work they do to keep patients healthy.
+They are among the highest-paid and most educated professionals in the U.S., with family medicine physicians having a median salary of $225,000 per year.
 The high salary makes sense, given the importance of their life-saving work and the struggles that come with life in the medical profession.
 However, doctors don’t start out wealthy.
-The average medical-school debt is around $216,000.
+The average medical-school debt is around $235,000.

-In order to help doctors decide where to practice, WalletHub compared the 50 states and the District of Columbia across 19 key metrics.
-Our data set ranges from the average annual wage of physicians to hospitals per capita to the quality of the public hospital system.
+In light of the cost of pursuing medicine and the difficulty of the job, it’s important for doctors to live in a state that provides solid financial opportunities in addition to good working conditions.
+To help doctors decide where to practice, WalletHub compared the 50 states and the District of Columbia across 19 key metrics.
+Our data set ranges from the average annual wage of physicians to the number of hospitals per capita to the quality of the public hospital system.

 Main Findings